 In 2010, Waugh Infrastructure Management Ltd undertook a review of these levels and advised on target levels.
-A range of parameters (including populations, issues affecting the district, costs and benefits to the community, legislative requirements, size, condition and complexity of assets, risk associated with failure, skills and resources available, and customer expectation) was assessed to determine the most suitable level of asset management.
+A range of parameters (including populations, issues affecting the district, costs and benefits to the community, legislative requirements, size, condition and complexity of assets, risk associated with failure, skills and resources available, and customer expectation) were assessed to determine the most suitable level of asset management.
+The detail of this review is included in a separate report - Selecting the Appropriate Asset Management Level, Waugh, August 2010.